 - transportation - network and routing analysis

 - resource management - forest services, geology, and agriculture

 - government agencies - census, state department, USGS/NASA/CIA

 - volunteer organizations, non-profits, special interest groups

-- politics and law - district analysis and managememt
+- politics and law - district analysis and management

-- travel & tourism - marketing, public relations, airline & cruise ship routing, desttnations
+- travel & tourism - marketing, public relations, airline & cruise ship routing, destinations

 - online content and service providers - Google, Microsoft, and many internet service providers